SFTtech/openage/doc/contributing.md

 git fetch upstream

 # be on your feature branch (you probably are)
-git checkout nobody-likes-you
+git checkout my-awesome-feature

 # make backup (you never know, you know?)
-git branch nobody-likes-you-backup
+git branch my-awesome-feature-backup

 # rebase: put your commits on top of upstream's master
 git rebase -m upstream/master